 23 Nickel Road

-Thompson, Manitoba R8N OY4
+Thompson Manitoba R8N 0Y4

-Applications will be accepted until position is filled.
-We would like to thank those that apply for the position but only those who are being considered for an interview will be contacted.
+We thank those that apply for the position, but only those being considered

 Employment Opportunity